The de Grainville Manuscripts

 Élus Coëns Ritual and Instruction from the 18th Century

-This work is of the most significant importance to practising Coëns, and this translation transliteration beautifully reproduces both the original manuscript and a direct representation of what de Grainville wrote (and, most valuably, deleted).
+This work is of significant importance and beautifully reproduces both the original manuscripts and directly represents what Pierre-André de Grainville (1728-1794) wrote (and, most valuably, deleted).

-In summary, this edition of les Manuscrit de Grainville stands alone in its most genuine value and greatest utility to understanding the Élus Coën.
-The series of primary Coën documents that this completes reflects the devotion given to this most verifiably accurate edition of extant EC material, which is of the greatest value to the practising Coën.
+In summary, this edition of les Manuscrit de Grainville stands alone in its genuine value and greatest utility to understanding the Élus Coën.
+The series of primary Coën documents that this completes reflects the devotion given to this most verifiably accurate edition of extant EC material, which is of the greatest value to the practising Coën and those interested in eighteenth-century theurgy alike.

 Author selling Books on Rosicrucianism and Books on Secret Traditions